Joyel1441/FaceRec/README.md

 # FaceRec
 Face Recognition Software with ability to add new users for recognition

+requirements will be added soon...